TabulateJarl8/ti842py/README.md

 ----

 ti842py can be used in 3 different ways.
 The first way is just running it from the command line.
-For example, if you wanted to convert the program in `tiprogram.txt` to `tiprogram.py`, you can this command: `ti842py -i tiprogram.txt -o tiprogram.py`.
+For example, if you wanted to convert the program in `tiprogram.txt` to `tiprogram.py`, you can this command: `ti842py tiprogram.txt -o tiprogram.py`.
 If no value is specified for `-o`, the converted program will be written to `stdout`.
 The `-n` flag can be added to force the transpiler to not decompile the input file, and the `-d` flag can be added to force the transpiler to attempt and decompile the input file.
 If the `--run` or `-r` argument is supplied, the resulting python file will be run after it is done transpiling

 ```
 usage: ti842py [-h] [-o OUTFILE] [-n] [-d] [-r] infile